InfoMRinatSDemo/gh-migrate/README.md

 The initialized workbook is placed in `report/InfoMagnus - Migration Workbook.xlsx`.

 The "migration workbook" is an Excel workbook which all subsequent `gh migrate` workflows operate around.
-The workbook is meant to be a solution to the deluge of files, scripts, logs, versions, etc. which spring forth around migration projects.

-It will be your sole data repository and planning tool to complete the migration.
+It is your sole data repository and planning tool to complete the migration.

 The migration workbook will contain a single sheet, Cover, which you should use to capture and initial high-level information about the engagement.